zama-ai/concrete/docs/core-features/table_lookups.md

 ### Transparent TLU

-For lot of programs, users will not even need to define their table lookup, it will be done automatically by Concrete.
+In many cases, you won't need to define your own TLUs, as Concrete will set them for you.

 ```python
 from concrete import fhe